-These terms and conditions apply to the Deep RiverRock Thirst for Better Fund 2018 in Northern Ireland and the Republic of Ireland.
-By applying to the Fund for a Grant, or participating in the Fund by making a donation, is acceptance of these terms and conditions.
-Therefore please read these Terms and Conditions carefully.
+These terms and conditions apply to the Deep RiverRock Thirst For Better Fund in Northern Ireland and the Republic of Ireland.
+Applying to the Fund for a Grant, or participating in the Fund by making a donation, is acceptance of these terms and conditions.
+Therefore, please read these Terms and Conditions carefully.

 The promoter of the Fund is CCHBC which consists of:

 NI: Coca –Cola HBC Northern Ireland Limited, Knockmore Hill, 12 Lissue Road, Lisburn, County Antrim, Northern Ireland, BT28 2SZ.
 Telephone (NI) 0800 317 318.